 Many people choose to engage in counselling with a spiritual dimension for self-development and life direction.
 It is also a helpful approach with grief and loss issues or when adjusting to major unexpected life events and life-stage issues.

 - To work through past ruptures in their spiritual life (sometimes including previous negative experiences of religion or spirituality)

 - To deepen their relationship with their own inner world, spirituality and creativity

 - To expand their repertoire of spiritual practices

 - For guidance as they navigate times such as 'the dark night' or spiritual crisis

 - To explore spiritual aspects of meaning at difficult times such as when a loved one dies or there has been a major loss or change in life circumstances

-If you are attending for personal development rather than for significant mental health issues Medicare rates do not usually apply, and such sessions are usually charged at a lower fee than clinical psychology sessions and can sometimes be negotiated depending on circumstances such as full-time study.
+If you are attending solely for personal development rather than for mental health issues Medicare rates do not usually apply, and such sessions are usually charged at a lower fee than clinical psychology sessions and can sometimes be negotiated depending on circumstances such as full-time study.